amitshky/vulkanBasics/README.md

 * Swap extent
 	* match the resolution of the window and the swap chain images

+### Image views
+* To view an image; access the image and which part of the image to access

 ## References
 * [Vulkan tutorial](https://vulkan-tutorial.com/)